Available for: Enterprise plan

 - Click Push Groups > Find groups by name:Setting up pushed groups

 Type-in an OKTA group name in a quick search box and choose it from the auto-suggest list.
 OKTA will show you the group that has a match to the respective Miro team (according to the previously downloaded list).
 Linking OKTA groups and Miro teams

 If OKTA shows you the option to manually link the group, make sure the Miro team with the name of the group exists on the Miro side.
 It's best to click Refresh Apps groups again so the system syncs the entities and then retry searching by the group's name.

 - Save changes and that will be all!
 You will be shown the list of the groups that are now Pushed to Miro and the status of the synchronization which should be Active (in green).
 At this point, all the users of the chosen groups will be placed in the respective Miro team and will get access to the boards shared with the team.
 They will then be continuously updated.

 - If you're seeing that the users are not pushed to Miro, please check that the pushed group in Okta is properly assigned to the app.
 Note that Okta's Active status of the Push Group sync may sometimes be faulty.
 To solve sync errors try to de-assign the group, remove it from Push Groups, and then recreate the sync connection by assigning the group anew and then adding it to Push Groups again.
 Even if the setup you have did not change, the process of re-creating the synchronization connection may be required to solve the issues.

 - Note that the SCIM processes do not include user deletion.
 To take away a user's access, deactivate them in OKTA, or de-assign a user from the application on Okta side, which will send a corresponding request to Miro and will set the user to the Deactivated status.
 To delete a user from Miro, use the Active Users page in Miro.

-- Users do not get provisioned due to a whitelisting error
+- Users do not get provisioned due to an allowlist error

-Please make sure that the users's domain address is added to your whitelist in the Security settings.
+Please make sure that the user's domain address is added to your allowlist in the Security settings.